tmelot2/go-json-parser/readme.md

 - Block profiler
 	- It also works!
 And it's so cool to use it!
 	- For each block, measures CPU cycles, hit count, & optionally memory bandwidth.
+	- Supports nested profiled blocks.
+	- TODO: Support recursive profiled blocks.
+You can do this now, but the numbers get crazy & meaningless.
 - Repetition tester
 	- WIP

 ## Todo

 - Currently, to use, you call `parser.ParseJson(fileData)`.
 This requires the entire file is loaded into memory.
 Bad for big files!
-	- [ ] Refactor to use a streaming reader, maybe make a JsonParser class that recieves the exernal methods
+	- TODO: Refactor to use a streaming reader, maybe make a JsonParser class that recieves the exernal methods